eoinkelly/notes/rails/book-the-rails-4-way.md

   installed and doesn't conflict with any gems in your bundle.

 * More on bundler http://bundler.io

 * TODO: dig more into bundler - it can do a lot of stuff!

 ### Binstubs

-* scripts in `/bin` that run built-in rails command line tools (bundle, rails,
-* rake, spring) _in the context of your current bundle_.
+* shell scripts in `/bin` that run built-in rails command line tools (bundle, rails, rake, spring) _in the context of your current bundle_.
 * saves you having to do `bundle exec foo` each time
 * they should be added to git
 * `rake rails:update:bin` will re-make them (if upgrading from Rails 3)